Tutorials for Now You’re Cooking! Recipe Software

 A series of tutorial demos are provided in this section for users who prefer to learn by doing.
-While they do not replace reading the manual, they do provide basic instruction on the more common and useful NYC features.
+While they do not replace reading the manual or Help, they do provide basic instruction on the more common and useful NYC features.
 The demos are organized in the same order that you should think about NYC activities:

 recipes > meal plans > shopping list > cost